GEM-benchmark/GEM-benchmark.github.io/web/tasks/Wizards of Wikipedia.md

 #### Initial Data Collection and Normalization

-The final dialogue dataset we collect consists of 22,311 dialogues with 201,999 turns, which we divide into 166,787 for train, 17,715 for validation, and 17,497 for test.
+The final dialogue dataset consists of 22,311 dialogues with 201,999 turns, which is divided into 166,787 for train, 17,715 for validation, and 17,497 for test.
 The test set is split into two subsets, Test Seen and Test Unseen.
 Test Seen contains 533 overlapping topics with the training set with new dialogues about those topics.
 Test Unseen consists of 58 topics never seen before in train or validation.